EcoNexusSystems/econexus-sovereign-stack/README.md

 - This MVP was built without VC, without banks, and without permission.
 - It qualifies as public infrastructure for Quadratic Funding matching rounds.
 - All repo logic, stack, and deployment instructions are transparent and reproducible.
+- Crypto-first billing proves it is self-sovereign and ecosystem-ready.

+---

 ## 🧾 Contact